 The Company’s existing culture is essential to the successful implementation of change.
 The organizational culture needs to align and support the desired objectives.
 Your job is to keep that alignment intact at all times.

-However, culture does evolve.
+However, an established culture does evolve.
 It means that you should accept the old ways of doing things for change to happen.
-However, that doesn't mean it has to stay that same forever.
+However, that doesn’t mean it has to stay that same forever.

-Many companies that failed had only tried to change their ways from the outside and didn't consider that organizations develop organically.
+Many companies that failed had tried to change their ways from the outside and didn’t consider that organizations develop organically.
 If you try and apply top-down style change management methods, you run the real risk of changing nothing.
-Instead, it would be best if you adopted bottom-up approaches.
+Instead, it is best if you adopted bottom-up approaches.

 4. Recognize That Stakeholders are Humans Too

 People are emotional beings.
 They have feelings too, and they can’t remain emotional and rational at all times.

 Stakeholders are human beings, too, and so they will react whenever something happens.
 These reactions are typical and expected.
 Even more so, it isn’t possible to please all stakeholders all the time.
 It is best if the change management team decided which stakeholders are essential and which ones are dispensable.

 Sometimes, no matter how much empathy you have for someone, it is not possible to satisfy them.
 There are many reasons why some individuals don’t like specific changes at work.
 Others will always find justification for dissatisfaction, whether it’s warranted or not.
 Some people don’t like change.